-A scroll compressor (also called spiral compressor, scroll pump and scroll vacuum pump) is a device for compressing air or refrigerant.
-It is used in air conditioning equipment, as an automobile supercharger (where it is known as a scroll-type supercharger) and as a vacuum pump.
+A scroll compressor (also called spiral compressor, A scroll pump and scroll vacuum pump) is a device for vacuum pump) is a device for vacuum pump.
+It is used in air material conditioning acquipment as an automobile conditioning equipment, as an automobile supercharger (where it is known as a scroll-type supercharger) and as a vacuum pump.